 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

-Got a trashcan full of plastic water bottles?
+Got a trashcan full of water bottles?
 Instead of wasting them, reuse plastic water bottles into something useful and practical.
 Transforming them takes little effort and few tools.
-Let’s get to it.
+I’ll have you wondering why you haven’t been reusing these bad boys all along.

 2. Play glow-in-the-dark bowling with plastic water bottles.

-Insert dollar-store glow sticks into bottles filled with water, and use a ball to knock them over.
+Insert dollar store glow sticks into bottles filled with water.
+Use a ball to knock them over.

 3. Cut off the top to reuse as a water bottle planter.

 Cut the plastic bottle top off.
 You can make it as short or tall as you want for your plants.
-Add dirt, plants, and voila!
+Add dirt, plants, and voila.
+Visit our home and garden savings guide to find the best prices on soil and plants.

 4. Show kids how to inflate a balloon with baking soda and vinegar.